 - Long-term sun exposure

-- Fair skin (typically blonde or red hair with freckles)
+- Fair skin (typically blonde or red hair with freckles) and lighter eye color

 - Place of residence (increased risk in southern climates)